-OVERALL 77% OF ALL PATIENT RATINGS ABOUT THIS PRACTICE WERE GOOD, VERY GOOD OR EXCELLENT.
+OVERALL 83% OF ALL PATIENT RATINGS ABOUT THIS PRACTICE WERE GOOD, VERY GOOD OR EXCELLENT.

-Action Plan 2014/15
+Action Plan 2015/16

-- Continue staff development and training on telephone techniques and customer care skills. - Install and configure a new call handling system - Consolidate our Productive General Practice programme and involve patients in the planned changes.

-- Two new GPs to start early in the year, and to continue to endeavour to recruit more GPs - Improve patient communication.
-In particular, explain about the medical record being accessible by all clinicians, the nurse skill mix and range of appointments available, and why the receptionists need to ask the reason for the appointment. - Continue to text reminders for appointments, but also text patients who have missed appointments.
+- Continue staff development and training on telephone techniques and customer care skills. - Increase use of new facilities on call management system to further inform us of areas for improvement. - Increased involvement of our Patient Reference Group. - Employ a further nurse practitioner for eight sessions, and endeavour to recruit a further GP. - Improve all patient communication.
+In particular, explain about the medical record being accessible by all clinicians, the nurse skill mix and range of appointments available, and why the receptionists need to ask the reason for the appointment.

-Tanfield View Medical Group - March 2014
+Tanfield View Medical Group - March 2015